Dale Emery: Career

 At the 1975 IHRA World Nationals, Emery qualified Gene "Snowman" Snow's Vega #5, only to be eliminated in the first round by #1 qualifier (and eventual event winner) Dale Pulde.

 In 1976 and 1977, Emery and “Big Mike” Burkhart worked together, making the final at the first ever NHRA Cajun Nationals, where Emery lost to Beadle.
 The duo also had peculiarly bad luck against McEwen.

 Emery wrecked Burkhart's silver Camaro fuel funny car at the 1977 U.S. Nationals.
 Though track marshals had to cut him from the car, Emery suffered only a broken bone in his left arm, which was pierced by the lever of the fuel shut-off valve.
 It proved to be his last race.

 The day after his 1977 wreck, Emery returned to the track with his arm in a cast, and was offered the chance to tune the Blue Max, which had been in the left lane the day before, by Beadle; Emery hesitated to accept, having only ever tuned his own cars before that.
 When Beadle also offered to let Emery work as a substitute driver, he accepted.
 He eventually joined the team and, working with Miller and Gannt, Emery drove Blue Max, hired by Beadle (on behalf of car owner and team tuner Harry Schmidt).
 Emery transformed the troubled team into one "that dominated Funny Car in the late 1970s and 1980s".

 1978 was a difficult year for Emery.
 The Blue Max had been a top ten car three years running before that, but suffered persistent fuel system difficulties, keeping the car from even doing successful burnouts, for most of a year.
 When that was cured, Blue Max promptly won at Seattle, Boise, and Kansas City.
-Qualifying for the 1978 Nationals, the team recorded their first five-second pass, a 5.98, making Beadle just the second driver in the fives.
+Qualifying for the U.S. Nationals, the team recorded their first five-second pass, a 5.98, making Beadle just the second driver in the fives.
 They closed 1978 by defeating Tom "Mongoo$e" McEwen at the World Finals.

 This was precursor to winning NHRA's Funny Car championship the next three seasons in a row.

 In 1979, Emery tuned Blue Max to final round finishes at the Winternationals, Springnationals, and Mile-High Nationals, and wins at the Summernationals and Fallnationals, just edging out Don Prudhomme.

 Blue Max took three event wins and two final-round finishes in 1980, easily beating Billy Meyer, and capped a victorious 1981 season with a win at NHRA's most prestigious event, the U.S. Nats.

 Beadle's increasing attention on NASCAR left the Blue Max suffering, though Emery tuned the car, driven by "Lil' John" Lombardo, to a win at Indy in 1985; it was eventually sold in 1990.

-Following the sale of Blue Max, Emery opened Dale Emery Fuel Systems, to provide fuel pumps and fuel injectors for nostalgia drag racing teams, as well a small number of existing teams.
+Following the sale of Blue Max, Emery opened Dale Emery Fuel Systems, to provide Fuel Pumps and Fuel injectors for Nostalgia drag racing teams, as well a small number of existing teams.
 By 2012, he was supplying a Blue Max nostalgia funny car team.